Our staff is a team that takes OAR’s mission to heart.

 After college, Kristen spent eight years in the insurance industry working with structured settlements.
 Eventually, she decided she needed a career change, and after a brief stint bartending, she ended up as Publisher and Director of Sales and Marketing for the Alexandria Times.
 Despite enjoying her tenure with the Times, she elected to venture away from her years of sales and find a position in the nonprofit industry, which is how she became Business Manager for the Organization for Autism Research.
 After three years as OAR’s Business Manager, Kristen was promoted to Deputy Executive Director in October 2018.
-In May 2019, Kristen graduated from Regis University with a Masters of Nonprofit Management,
+In May 2019, Kristen graduated from Regis University’s Anderson College of Business and Computing with a Masters of Nonprofit Management.

 Read, hike with my dog, and spend time with my family and friends, including my daughter Sloane, who was born in November 2018.